j225kaur/Argumint/README.md

 ```

 ### 4. Download GGUF Model
-Pick a lightweight model suitable for CPU (e.g., Phi-2, Gemma, Mistral-tiny) from TheBloke GGUF Models or community repos.
+Pick a lightweight model suitable for CPU (I have TinyLlama 1.1) from TheBloke GGUF Models or community repos.
 Place the downloaded .gguf file in your project folder.

 ### 5. Run the app